 Several choices and tips can improve your diabetes and high blood pressure management with favorable outcomes, such as:

 Incorporating healthy behaviors is a great start but may not always be enough for the best results in treating hypertension or diabetes.
 Managing these conditions requires thorough medical oversight and management.
 Tired of not feeling well due to your medical conditions?
-MI Express Care (start referring to as MI Express Primary & Urgent Care in the right setting or Individually when appropriate for that document such as MI Express Urgent Care when dealing with urgent care or MI Express Primary Care when dealing with primary care issues) can help you get back on track and lead a healthier life using our holistic approach to treating diabetes and high blood pressure!
+MI Express Primary Care in Ann Arbor & Canton, MI can help you get back on track and lead a healthier life using our holistic approach to treating diabetes and high blood pressure!
 Dr. Umayr Azimi and his primary care team strive to make the biggest impact in the lives of our patient’s wellness, come see for yourself!

 Contact us today and get convenient, reliable, high-quality healthcare with a smile in no time!